courtneyhodge/Ensemble-Learning-with-SVMs-Project/README.md

-# Performance Optimization and Ensemble Learning with SVMs
+# Ensemble Learning with SVMs

 This repository contains all the materials for a machine learning project focused on the implementation and optimization of Support Vector Machines (SVMs) and Bagging-SVM for classification tasks.
 The project, entirely developed by Courtney H., explores advanced techniques to improve model performance across multiple datasets.